junxit/us-congress-bills-110/bill.md

 # H.R.
 1333

-> To amend the Homeland Security Act of 2002 to direct the Secretary to enter into an agreement with the Secretary of the Air Force to use Civil Air Patrol personnel and resources to support homeland security missions.
+> To direct the Comptroller General of the United States to conduct a study on the use of Civil Air Patrol personnel and resources to support homeland security missions, and for other purposes.

 ## § 1.
 Civil Air Patrol Study